mehpree/data-visualization/README.md

-# Pymaceuticals - Analysis through Visualization
+# Pymaceuticals - Cancer Drug Regimen Analysis through Visualization
 In this assignment, the focus is on presenting a compelling narrative using data visualization techniques.
 Specializing in anti-cancer medications, the analysis applies Matplotlib to convey meaningful insights from a recent animal study involving squamous cell carcinoma (SCC) treatments.
 Let's explore the visual journey through the study results:

 ### Background